What is groundwater?

 Groundwater can be found beneath most parts of Northern Ireland and forms an integral part of its water cycle.
 It is contained within geological deposits beneath the ground with the water stored in pore spaces between mineral grains and/or within fractures and cracks in the rock itself.

 Groundwater is an important natural resource that supports river flows as well as ecological diversity in rivers, lakes and wetlands.
 It is also available for use for water supply by abstraction from boreholes, wells and springs.

 The Groundwater Directive (2006/118/EC) (GWDD) is a ‘daughter’ Directive of the Water Framework Directive (2000/60/EC) (WFD) and its purpose is to clarify certain objectives for groundwater quality in WFD.
 The Directive includes criteria for the assessment of good chemical status and for identifying and reversing upward trends in pollution.
 It also details measures to prevent or limit pollutants.

 The Groundwater Regulations (Northern Ireland) 2009 transpose the GWDD and have subsequently been amended by the Groundwater (Amendment) Regulations (Northern Ireland) 2009, the Groundwater (Amendment) Regulations (Northern Ireland) 2011 (which contain an amendment in respect of the Carbon Capture and Storage Directive 2009/31/EC) and the Groundwater (Amendment) Regulations (Northern Ireland) 2014.

-Groundwater quality is routinely sampled and tested using a network of boreholes and springs across Northern Ireland.
+Groundwater quality and quantity is routinely sampled and tested using a network of boreholes and springs across Northern Ireland.
 Data collected is used to assess compliance with European legislation such as the Nitrates (91/676/EEC) and Groundwater (2006/118/EC) Directives.